Get started

 1. Create an account

-In the console, open API keys and create a test key (pw_test_…).
+In the console, open Product keys and create a test key (pw_test_…).
 The raw key is shown

 once at creation — copy it then.
 We store only its hash; it can't be recovered, only rotated or